FasterXML/jackson/contribution/jackson-coding-style-guide.md

 3. **Jackson Core Types**: Next, import Jackson core types, in the order of annotations, core, and databind.
 4. **Component-Specific Types**: For non-core Jackson components, import component-specific types last.

+Static import statements should be grouped after non-static ones, using same ordering.

+So, for example we might have:

 ```java
 import java.io.*;           // JDK imports
 import java.util.*;